RK22000/ML-Maniacs/README.md

 3. Modify your branch
 4. Push your branch and create a Pull request to merge your branch into main
 5.

+## About this banch

+In this branch I tried different way to organize and set up the dataset for easy data loading.
+Ultimately I've decided on loading and caching small section of the data from `train_series.parquet` as and when its needed.
+You can see this demonstrated in [dataloader_demo](dataloader_demo.ipynb)